 - 8 Eggs (large size) (beaten)

-- 1 tablespoons Fresh parsley (finely chopped)
+- 1 tablespoon Fresh parsley (finely chopped)

-- ½ teaspoons salt
+- ½ teaspoon salt

-- ¼ teaspoons pepper
+- ¼ teaspoon pepper

 - Preheat oven to 350º FPlace silicone muffin tray on a baking sheet.